mschauki/myworkout/replit.md

 - **Volume calculation**: Server recomputes totalVolume from validated completed sets

 ## Recent Changes

+- Nov 18, 2025: **Database Migration & Feature Expansion**
+  - ✅ Migrated from in-memory storage to PostgreSQL with Drizzle ORM
+  - ✅ Created idempotent seed script (deletes existing + inserts) for reliable database reseeding
+  - ✅ Expanded exercise library from 35 to **110 exercises** across all muscle groups
+  - ✅ Implemented dark theme support with ThemeProvider and localStorage persistence
+  - ✅ Added ThemeToggle component in Profile page with smooth icon transitions
+  - ✅ **Personal Records (PR) tracking** in Progress > Exercises tab:
+    - Calculate and display best weight, reps, and volume for each exercise
+    - Show dates when PRs were achieved
+    - Weight progression chart aggregated by workout (last 10 workouts)
+  - ✅ All features verified with end-to-end testing

 - Nov 17, 2025: **MVP Complete and Tested**
   - ✅ Complete data schema with Zod validation
   - ✅ All frontend components built with Roboto fonts and blue accent theme